- Developers

 Credits: Pinterest

-Similarly, if you wish to find out information related to gender demographics for the audience that your mobile app is targeting, then the logical thing to do would be to consult credible secondary sources which compile this type of data.
+Similarly, if you wish to find out information related to gender demographics for the audience that your mobile app is targeting, then the logical thing to do would be to consult credible secondary sources that compile this type of data.

 Credits: Crowdvi.be